Logo

 With a higher repayment threshold of £27,660 (compared to £25,000 for Plan 5), Scottish Plan 4 loans result in lower monthly repayments for the same salary level.
 For example:

-• On a £30,000 salary: Plan 4 repayments would be about £17 per month, while Plan 5 would be about £37 per month.
+• On a £30,000 salary: Plan 4 repayments are about £17/month, while Plan 5 is about £37/month.

 Lower Interest with Plan 4